New York City ethnic enclaves: German

 Germans started immigrating to the United States in the 17th century, and until the late 19th century, when Germany was the country of origin for the largest number of immigrants to the United States.
 In fact, Over one million Germans entered the United States in the 1850s alone.

 German American ethnic enclaves in New York City include the now-defunct Little Germany, in Manhattan and the extant Yorkville, Manhattan.
 Little Germany, or as it was called in German, Kleindeutschland, was located on the Lower East Side, around Tompkins Square, in what would later become known as Alphabet City.
 The General Slocum disaster in 1904 wiped out the social core of the neighborhood, and many Germans moved to Yorkville.
 Yorkville, part of the Upper East Side, is bounded (roughly) by 79th Street to the south, 96th Street and Spanish Harlem to the north, the East River to the east, and Third Avenue to the west.
 The main artery of the neighborhood, 86th Street, has been called the "German Broadway".
 For much of the 20th century, Yorkville was inhabited by German and Hungarian Americans.

-The Queens neighborhoods of Ridgewood and Glendale include small populations of Germans.
+The Queens neighborhoods of Ridgewood, Maspeth, Glendale, and Middle Village include sizable populations of Germans.
 Ridgewood notably includes Gottschee expatriates from modern-day Slovenia.

+At one point, Bushwick hosted a sizable German population active in the brewing industry.
+However, many moved to Queens during the later half of the 20th century.
+As a result of this, a section of Bushwick was called "Brewer's Row"—14 breweries operating in a 14-block area—by 1890.
+Thus, Bushwick was dubbed the "beer capital of the Northeast".